FabricFabricPlatform

 import type { PolicyEvaluator } from "@fabricorg/platform/policies";

-import type { Prisma } from "@repo/database";
+import type { Prisma } from "@example/database";

-export const borrowerConsentPolicy: PolicyEvaluator<Prisma.TransactionClient> = {
+export const memberConsentPolicy: PolicyEvaluator<Prisma.TransactionClient> = {

-policyId: "lending.borrower_consent.v1",
+policyId: "orders.customer_consent.v1",

 version: 1,